Catalinbread Perseus DIO Synth Sub-Octave Fuzz Pedal

 Spread the love

-Catalinbread Guitar Pedals are fresh in, this is a New one & the Just Pedals team think it is very tasty indeed!.
-Good news !
-This can be delivered straight to your door, quickly and securely, anywhere in the UK & Europe.
-For more info on this New Guitar Pedals, please read on for full details, demos, videos, reviews and order online.
+The Catalinbread Guitar Pedals are fresh in for Jan.
+The Just Pedals Chef is dishing up hot gear all over the UK, served straight to your door, quickly and securely, For more info on tasty Catalinbread New Guitar Pedals, please read on for full details, ingredients, reviews and where to order in the UK.

 Often overlooked, all analogue fuzz sub-octave pedals have to be one of the coolest effects ever invented…turn any single-line melody into a gargantuan wall of riffy carnage with just a click of a button and some knob tweaking.
 It’s a perfect recipe for awesome!
 The Catalinbread Perseus Dio is no exception.
 Taking off from where their original Perseus pedal left off the Perseus Dio ups the ante by giving you the ability to blend in an additional octave and filter for even more synth-like chaos!